Kingdom of Chitral

-During the reign of Mehtar Aman ul-Mulk, the dynasty's sway extended from Asmar in the Kunar Valley of Afghanistan to Punial in the Gilgit Valley.
-The entire region that now forms the Chitral District was a fully independent monarchy until 1885, when the British negotiated a subsidiary alliance with its hereditary ruler, the Mehtar, under which Chitral became a princely state, still sovereign but subject to the suzerainty of the British Indian Empire.
-In 1895 the British agent in Gilgit, Sir George Scott Robertson was besieged in Chitral Fort for 48 days, and was finally relieved by two British Forces, one marching from Gilgit and the other from Nowshera.
-After 1895, the British hold became stronger, but the internal administration remained in the hand of the Mehtar.
-In 1947 India was partitioned and Chitral opted to accede to Pakistan.
-After accession, it finally became an administrative district of Pakistan in 1972.
+During the reign of Mehtar Aman ul-Mulk (r.
+1857 – 1892), the kingdom extended from Asmar and Bashgal Valley (in present-day Kunar and Nuristan provinces of Afghanistan, respectively) to Punial in the Gilgit Valley.
+It was an independent monarchy until 1891, when it was agreed that the British be consulted in all matters of foreign policy and defense, in exchange for an increased yearly subsidy to the Mehtar.
+After the Chitral Expedition in 1895, the British hold became stronger, but the internal administration remained in the hands of the Mehtar.
+In 1947, British India was partitioned and Chitral opted to accede to Pakistan.
+After accession, it finally became an administrative district of Pakistan in 1969.

 History

-Early Historiography
+Early historiography

 Since the early 19th century, local chroniclers have been documenting the history of Chitral and are considered the main source on the subject.
-The Nai Tarikh-i-Chitral, written by Ghulam Murtaza, son of the historian at the court of Aman-ul-Mulk, the ruler of Chitral during the British period, has come to be seen as the official historiography of Chitral, and is largely accepted by international scholarship.
-However, it has been criticized on weak chronologigal ground, as it traces back the advent of Islam in Chitral around the 7th century, and sought to legitimize the Kator rule by anticipating its beginning.
+First known of them is the Shahnamah-i-Chitral of Baba Siyar, the court historian of Shah Kator II (r.
+1788–1838), written in the early 1800s.
+The Nai Tarikh-i-Chitral (lit.
+'The new history of Chitral') written by Ghulam Murtaza, a son of the court historian of Shuja ul-Mulk during the British period, has come to be seen as the official historiography of Chitral, and is largely accepted by international scholarship.
+However, it has been criticized on weak chronological ground, as it traced back the advent of Islam in Chitral around the 7th century, and sought to legitimise the Kator rule by anticipating its beginning.

-Kafir Period
+Kafir period

 According to the account, the history of Chitral is divided into three main periods: the Kafir period, the Rais period, and the Kator period.
 It describes the arrival of Islam in Chitral in the 7th century by an Arab army that defeated a local king named Bahman Kohistani.
-After a gap of five centuries, it describes upper Chitral under Sumalik of the Trakhane dynasty, which supposedly ruled Gilgit, while lower Chitral was ruled by Kalasha rulers Bulasing and Rajawai.
+After a gap of five centuries, it describes upper Chitral under Sumalik of the Trakhan dynasty, which ruled Gilgit, while lower Chitral was ruled by Kalasha rulers Bulasing and Rajawai.

-Rais Dynasty
+Rais dynasty

-The Kafir period came to an end in 1320 accordingly, when a foreign chief named Shah Nadir Rais, presumably from Turkestan, arrived and founded the Raisa rule, which lasted from 1531 to 1574.
-Shah Nasir is described as the eighth of nine Rais rulers.
-They were ousted by Mohtaram Shah Kator, who reigned from 1595 to 1630, ending the rule due to a Rais backlash that brought Shah Mahmud Rais, the son of Shah Nasir, to the throne.
+The Kafir period came to an end in 1320, accordingly, when a foreign chief named Shah Nadir Rais, presumably from Turkestan, arrived and founded the Rais dynasty, which lasted from 1531 to 1574.
+The Tarikh-i-Gilgit (lit.
+'The history of Gilgit') of Shah Rais Khan (written 1941) makes him a member of the Trakhan dynasty of Gilgit.
+Shah Nasir is described as the eighth of the nine Rais rulers.
+They were ousted by Mohtaram Shah Kator, who reigned from 1595 to 1630, coming to power due to a public backlash against Rais rule after Shah Mahmud Rais, the son of Shah Nasir, ascended to the throne.
 The defeat of Shah Mahmud by Mohtaram’s son Sangin Ali II in 1660 marks the final establishment of the Kator dynasty, which lasted until modern times.